mike-matera/ArduinoSTL/README.md

 Always use the latest Arduino IDE.
 This library uses the Arduino IDE Library Specification rev.2.1 with features only available on Arduino 1.6.10 and higher.
 The specification can be found here:

 https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification

+## License

+The uClibc++ library is licensed under the LGPL.
+This project adopts the LGPL to be compatible with the bulk of the code that it uses.
+Unless otherwise noted all code is licensed under the LGPL.
+There's one exception:

+  - src/serstream is licensed under the BSD license according to Andy Brown's wishes here: http://andybrown.me.uk/terms-and-conditions/